Nick Cave pays moving tribute to "beautiful soul" Mark Lanegan

 Writing on Twitter upon the announcement of Lanegan’s death this week, Cave’s longtime collaborator Warren Ellis said: “Mark wherever you are I hope you hear the tears.
 True gentleman.
 One of the great voices.
 Love to your loved ones.
 Warren x.”

 Lanegan’s 12th solo album, ‘Straight Songs Of Sorrow’, came out in 2020 and served as a companion to his far-reaching memoir, Sing Backwards And Weep.
-In a four-star review, NME described it as being “open and viscerally honest” while containing “music that salves the soul”.
+In a four-star review, NME described the record as being “open and viscerally honest” while containing “music that salves the soul”.

 Back in December 2021, Lanegan released another memoir, Devil In A Coma.
 In the book, the musician detailed his near-death experience from COVID via prose and poetry that he wrote while he was ill with the virus.